Denmark Jutland

 This tireless endeavour to maintain the church’s accessibility persisted until 1795, ultimately leading to its abandonment.

-The nave itself has long since been demolished and now the only remains of the original structure is the church tower.
+The nave itself has long since been demolished, and now the only remains of the original structure are the church tower.

 The architecture